HCM 1010 INTRODUCTION TO HEALTH CARE MANAGEMENT AND ADMINISTRATION (3 credits)

 Various topics in health care management.
 These may be one-time or occasional course offerings.

 Prerequisite: Dependent on specific course content

-The analysis, discussion, and reporting from current literature of significant trends, controversial issues affecting health care, and application of advanced decision-making techniques to those issues.
+The analysis, discussion and reporting from current literature of significant trends and controversial issues affecting health care and application of advanced decision-making techniques to those issues.